playcanvas/developer.playcanvas.com/content/en/user-manual/assets/wasm-modules.md

 Name must match the module name defined in the glue and fallback script.
 This name is used to instantiate the module at load time.

 ### Glue script
-This is the JavaScript glue code required to execute wasm code.
+This is the JavaScript glue code required to execute Wasm code.

 ### Fallback script
 This is the optional fallback asm.js script to use when WebAssembly is not supported.